MORE ABOUT ME

 To date, I own a few more lenses, multiple tripods, filter sets, camera bags, photography-friendly sport backpacks, cameras for deep-sky astrophotography, and a couple of telescopes (one of which is an 11" optical beauty).
 Astrophotography became an important part of my craft.
 After all, it seems quite logic; it is a field of photography that overlaps significantly with experimental astronomy and astrophysics.

-I am a scientist and work on my photography during my spare time.
+I am a scientist and work independently on my photography during my spare time.
 I go out with my camera because I love it.
 I enjoy being in nature, and I have no pressure to deliver, other than my own ambition to become a better photographer.

 Photography for me has become part of the interaction with nature.
 In a way, it increases my awareness, and it is often an extra motivation to go out.

 I hope that you enjoy the photographs I chose to display here.
-These might not be my best; but rather those that mean something to me.
+Those might not be my best; but rather those that mean something to me.
 Perhaps you can relate to some, and find stories in them.